niklaushirt/ibm-aiops-deployer/README.md

 - 5x worker nodes with **32 CPU / 128 GB**  ❗

-You **might** get away with less if you don't install some components (Event Manager, ELK, Turbonomic,...) but no guarantee.
+You **might** get away with less if you don't install some components (ELK, Turbonomic, Instana,...) but no guarantee.